The London Pandemic Experience

-The capital's arts and culture offering before the COVID-19 pandemic acted as a key driver for the UK's creative economy, consisting of some of the most high-profile performing arts venues, museums, galleries, orchestras and dance companies in the world, showcasing work to millions each year engaging Greater London's diverse population and to cultural tourists from across the globe.
+The capital's pre-pandemic arts and culture offering was crucial to the UK's creative economy, consisting of some of the most high-profile performing arts venues, museums, galleries, orchestras and dance companies in the world.
+The city showcased this work to millions each year, both to Greater London's own diverse population and to cultural tourists from across the country, and world.

 - Londoners saw higher financial drops than across the UK as a whole: a higher proportion had 'less' or the 'same' amount of money as before COVID.